RESEARCH STARTER

 Contact and Resistance

 The earliest contact the Apache people had with European explorers is believed to have occurred in the sixteenth century.
-The Spanish were pushing north from New Spain (Mexico), and several parties encountered bands whose description matched that of Apache.
-Raiding for supplies was an important part of Apache life, leading inevitably to conflict with Europeans.
-The earliest known violence involved Gaspar Castano de Sosa, whose party set out for adventure and were raided by a band of Apache, who captured some stock and killed an Indigenous man with Castano’s party.
+The Spanish were pushing north from New Spain in modern-day Mexico, and several parties encountered bands whose description matched that of Apache.
+Raiding for supplies was an important part of Apache life, leading to inevitable conflict with Europeans.
+The earliest known violence involved Gaspar Castano de Sosa, whose party set out for adventure and was raided by a band of Apache, who captured some stock and killed an Indigenous man among Castano’s party.
 Men were sent to punish the raiders; they killed and captured several of the raiding party.

 As colonization progressed, Spanish soldiers were accompanied by Catholic priests eager to convert any subdued Indigenous peoples.
 The converts were used as ready labor, often enslaved, to build missions and rancherias in the vast new country of the Southwest.
 In the seventeenth century, the Pueblo Revolt on the northeastern frontier sent the Spanish south, with Eastern Apache attacking the Spaniards as they fled.
 The Spanish returned, however, and by 1697, once again occupied the region.

-When the Mexicans won their freedom from Spain in 1824, peace agreements made with various Apache groups were abandoned.
+When the Mexicans won their freedom from Spain in 1824, they also abandoned peace agreements made with various Apache groups.
 Raiding, which had never stopped, increased as the new government could not field any force to match the Apache.
 Trouble on the Santa Fe Trail, which was established in 1822, led to a bounty being placed on Apache scalps.
-By the time the area passed into United States control after the Mexican-American War, Apache people had a reputation as fearsome enemies.
+By the time the area passed into United States control after the Mexican-American War, the Apache people had a reputation as fearsome enemies.

 Apache and American relations were frustrating for both sides.
-The Apache people found that farming, which the United States government expected them to embrace as their new livelihood, did not always provide for their families, and they could not understand why the Americans opposed their continued raids into Mexico for supplies.
+The Apache people found that farming—which the United States government expected them to embrace as their new livelihood—did not always provide for their families, and they could not understand why the Americans opposed their continued raids into Mexico for supplies.
 Treaties made by the United States government were often broken for political expediency.
 Apache leaders were lured with promises of peace, then arrested and sometimes killed.
-Army officers would spend years establishing peaceful relations with key Apache leaders, only to see their efforts destroyed by a single party of drunken vigilantes bent on exterminating any Apache people they could find, these generally being helpless women and children.
+Army officers would spend years establishing peaceful relations with key Apache leaders, only to see their efforts destroyed by a single party of drunken vigilantes bent on exterminating any Apache they encountered—generally women and children.

-There is some evidence that hostilities were prolonged by the machinations of a secret group known only as the “Tucson Ring” or “Indian Ring”; for a time, the only lucrative business for White people in Arizona was supplying the troops who were fighting the Apache.
+Historical evidence suggests that certain hostilities were prolonged by a clandestine group known as the “Tucson Ring” or “Indian Ring.”
+During this period, supplying troops engaged in campaigns against the Apache was the most profitable enterprise available to White settlers in Arizona.
 To the west, the Mimbreños Apache of the Chiricahua led by Mangas Coloradas clashed openly with the Americans over matters of justice and harassment by settlers.
 Cochise, another Chiricahua leader, was provoked into war by the treachery of military authorities involving a White boy who had been captured by a different Apache group.

-The peace sought by a band of Arivaipa Apache people led by Eskiminzin was broken by an attack on their farming settlement.
-One hundred twenty-five sleeping men, women, and children at Camp Grant were killed by a mob of civilians from Tucson, who had taken advantage of the absence of the fort’s main garrison.
-Among the last Chiricahua holdouts were the famous Geronimo and Naiche, last hereditary chief of the Chiricahua.
-More effective fighting on foot in the rugged hills of their familiar country in both Mexico and the United States, these Apache managed to fight and elude army troops for years, surrendering only when they could no longer escape the Apache scouts used to hunt them.
+The peace sought by a band of Arivaipa Apache people led by Eskiminzin was broken by an attack on their farming settlement when 125 sleeping men, women, and children at Camp Grant were killed by a mob of civilians from Tucson, who had taken advantage of the absence of the fort’s main garrison.
+Among the last Chiricahua holdouts were the famous Geronimo and Naiche, the last hereditary chief of the Chiricahua.
+More effective fighting on foot in the rugged hills of their familiar country in both Mexico and the United States, these Apache managed to fight and elude army troops for years, surrendering only when they could no longer escape the Apache scouts who used to hunt them.

 Following their military defeat, various groups of Apache were settled on reservations in Arizona, New Mexico, Texas, and Oklahoma.
 The Fort Apache and San Carlos reservations in Arizona were established jointly in 1871 for Arivaipa (Nnēē), Chiricahua, Coyotero, Mimbreño (Tchihende), Mogollon, Puraleno, and Tsiltaden Apache.
 This reservation was partitioned in 1897.
 Also in Arizona are the Fort McDowell, Tonto Apache, and Yavapai Apache reservations.
 The Jicarilla and Mescalero are both federally recognized Apache with reservations in New Mexico.
 The Mescalero Apache Reservation is in southern central New Mexico, and the Jicarilla Apache Reservation is in northern central New Mexico, extending northward into Colorado.
 In Oklahoma, there is the Fort Sill Apache Reservation.